by Vanessa Bailey

 I don’t know how Megan answered questions like that when she was a kid, because I didn’t know her then.
 But it wouldn’t surprise me if her answers had been the latter ones.
 Homeless off and on since the age of 12, surviving everything the street and society could throw at her, she is, to me, an 18-year-old walking miracle.

 Megan is already ahead of where I was at her age.
 What really amazes me is her lack of bitterness about her past.
-She will tell you that she had hard times, but they taught her that she can do anything, and be anything she wants to be.
-She knows she can survive no matter what, because she already has.
+She will tell you that she had hard times, but they taught her that she can do and be anything she wants to be.
+She knows she can survive no matter what because she already has.

-When I face seemingly insurmountable odds, and am scared of my future, I think of Megan, sleeping in her car, dreaming of better days, and then working to make those better days a reality.
+When I face seemingly insurmountable odds and am scared of my future, I think of Megan sleeping in her car, dreaming of better days, and then working to make those better days a reality.

 Available in The Best of HeroicStories, Volume 2.